BSC-ES/providentia/docs/source/user-guide/plot-customisation.rst

 Remove extreme stations by their statistical values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to automatically remove stations that have certain statistical values, you will need to add your criteria in the file `remove_extreme_stations.json`.
-An example of this exists for CAMS:
+If you want to automatically remove stations that have certain statistical values, you will need to add your criteria in the file ``remove_extreme_stations.json``.
+An example of this exists for ``CAMS``:

 ::